agronv/spacetyper/README.md

 ## Future Features
 * Combos give bombs to clear the screen of enemies
 * Upgrades
-* Develop additional games to furthur increase technological literacy!
+* Develop additional games to further increase technological literacy!

+## Bug Fixes
+* Fix caps lock issue: ignore caps as this does not register in the trie
+* Add instructions at the beginning.
+Let people know you can press space or enter to clear the trie and call them an astronaut
+* create another option for children which are words that are 6 characters or less